tetratelabs/istio-0to60/docs/ingress.md

 ## Candidate follow-on exercises

+We will not explore ingress any further in this workshop.
+Consider the following as indepenent exercises:

-- Consider creating a DNS A record for the gateway IP, and narrowing down the scope of the gateway to only match that hostname.
+- Creating a DNS A record for the gateway IP, and narrowing down the scope of the gateway to only match that hostname.
 - [Configuring a TLS ingress gateway](https://istio.io/latest/docs/tasks/traffic-management/ingress/secure-ingress/#configure-a-tls-ingress-gateway-for-a-single-host)